kunal2350/Disease-Prediction-with-GUI/README.md

 For demonstration purpose, only the data of the diseases GERD and Hepatitis C is being sent to the cloud and analysed.

 The data has been taken from https://www.kaggle.com/itachi9604/disease-symptom-description-dataset.
+My Kaggle contribution for this dataset can be viewed at https://www.kaggle.com/code/kunal2350/disease-prediction-with-gui/notebook

 <h2>Importing the libraries</h2>